Market Analysts see Xcel Energy Inc. [XEL] gaining to $68. Time to buy?

 “Since increasing our dividend growth objective in 2015 to 5-7 percent annually, we have delivered average annual dividend increases above 6 percent.
 Today’s increase signals the confidence we have in our investment opportunities, and our commitment to provide shareholders an attractive total return profile,” said Bob Frenzel, chairman, president and CEO of Xcel Energy.

-Over the last 12 months, XEL stock dropped by -9.99%.
-The one-year Xcel Energy Inc. stock forecast points to a potential upside of 12.68.
-The average equity rating for XEL stock is currently 2.50, trading closer to a bullish pattern in the stock market.
+Xcel Energy Inc. stock has also gained 4.52% of its value over the past 7 days.
+However, XEL stock has declined by -5.98% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -10.35% and lost -3.99% year-on date.

-The market cap for the stock reached $35.00 billion, with 550.00 million shares outstanding and 546.12 million shares in the current float.
-Compared to the average trading volume of 2.61M shares, XEL stock reached a trading volume of 2822182 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for XEL stock reached $37.61 billion, with 550.00 million shares outstanding and 546.12 million shares in the current float.
+Compared to the average trading volume of 2.68M shares, XEL reached a trading volume of 4489530 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Xcel Energy Inc. [XEL]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for XEL shares is $73.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on XEL stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.